 Sources: Pumpkin, Spinach, Artichoke, Soybeans, Tofu, Brown Rice, Pill Supplements, Avocados, Nuts, Dark Chocolate, Legumes, Bananas, Leafy Greens

 We can’t forget to mention how Vitamin B-12 offers both short and long-term benefits for seniors.
-Vitamin B-12’s role in our body is not only to create a sustained source of energy, but it is also tasked with creating DNA, the prime tool of genetic material in the body.
+Vitamin B-12’s role in our body is mainly to create a sustained source of energy.
+It can also be tasked with creating DNA, the prime tool of genetic material in the body.
 Additionally, this vitamin helps ensure that our nerves and blood cells are healthy at all times.
 It is worth noting that Vitamin B-12 is mainly found in animal-based food sources.

 Sources: Fish (Salmon and Cod), Pill Supplements, Milk, Cheese, Eggs, Fortified breakfast cereals, Poultry (Chicken and Turkey)

 When you’re 65+ and older, it isn’t uncommon to develop an iron deficiency.
 Iron deficiencies occur due in part to low or improper intake and absorption of iron into the body.
-As a result of iron deficiency, anemia becomes a prevalent condition where not enough oxygen is being carried to your organs and other tissues.
+As a result of iron deficiency, seniors can develop anemia.
+This happens when there is not enough oxygen is being carried to your organs and other tissues.

 The symptoms of anemia can range from mild to severe.
 It often leaves individuals feeling weak or tired.
 Nevertheless, through iron supplementation, seniors can experience increased brain functioning, heightened energy, and a healthy red blood cell supply.